Comcast/sheens/README.md

 might be a good start.
 An application should provide its own message transport (both in and out), and an application should provide its own persistence.
 For simple example, see [`cmd/msimple`](cmd/msimple), which is a very simple single-machine process.
+The example [`cmd/mcrew`](cmd/mcrew) demonstrates some additional functionality.

 ## Primary goals